vwkd/didi/src/block.md

 ## Introduction

-- reusable expression
+- reusable group of string values
-- without arguments is used exactly once
+- by default is used exactly once just like without grouping it
-- can give argument for repetition
+- can repeat, see Arguments
 <!-- todo: does this really cover all grouping functionality of regex? -->
-- repetition allows to multiple matches in input string
+- repetition allows for multiple matches in input string

 ```
 {
   any ..
-  "hello" ;
+  "hello";
   any ..
 } ..
 ```